Restoration Process

 Finish

 Finally, we apply multiple coats of our pure linseed oil-based finish to the furniture to re-saturate the wood.
 Don’t get confused, we DO NOT use boiled linseed oil (which is not actually boiled), or “teak oil” (which has nothing to do with teak wood and is purely a marketing tactic), both of which contain toxic chemical additives, thinners, and/or drying agents.
-We also do not use any stains in the refinishing process.
+We also do not use any stains in the finishing process.

 The finish we use is a 100% natural blend of polymerized (simply heated) linseed oil and beeswax.
 That is all the wood needs.